Should you purchase remaindered books from your publisher?

 You might argue: “My first edition will never go out-of-print, so long as it’s listed on Amazon and with other sellers.”
 Right.

-But you will not see a dime in royalties, your publisher will liquidate warehoused copies for pennies on the dollar, and third-party sellers will grab the minuscule profits.
+But your publisher will liquidate warehoused copies for pennies on the dollar, third-party remainder sellers will grab the minuscule profits, and you will not see a dime in royalties.